fmendez/context-for-prompt/README.md

 This content can then be used as context for LLMS prompts.

 The search will ignore hidden files by default and anything contained in the `.gitignore` file.
 You can use the `--hidden` flag to include hidden files and directories.
 You can use the `--extensions-to-ignore` flag to ignore files with certain extensions.
-For instance, if you want to ignore `.md` files, you can use the following command:
+For instance, if you want to ignore `.md` and `.lock` files, you can use the following command:

 ```sh
 context-for-prompt /path/to/directory -e=md,lock